kunhwiko/concepts/Kubernetes/D-scaling-and-scheduling.md

 ##### HPA Scaling Metrics
 ```
 a) HPA usually requires a metric server to measure CPU percentage.
-b) Custom metrics can be configured and exposed for more complex scaling.
+b) Custom metrics can be configured and exposed for more complex scaling (e.g. memory based scaling).
 c) HPA respects and evaluates all existing metrics and autoscales based on largest number of replicas required.
 ```